 As a result of this program for Steve, I was invited to Italy by the motorcycle division of the world’s largest brake company, Brembo, to solve their American market problem.
 Their problem was simple, their current national representative was selling 85k worth of product a year in a 20 million dollar market.

-The invitation extended was during the same week of the Esposizione Internationale Ciclo e Motoiclo in Milan.
+The invitation extended was during the same week as the Esposizione Internationale Ciclo e Motoiclo in Milan.
 In preparation for the trip over the analysis composed was packaged for individual presentation.
 Meetings were arranged with the directors of all the major motorcycle companies.
 The message would be simple: “The Japanese are kicking your ass by shamelessly coping you.”

 So by spending a bit of time during my extended high-speed vacation at the Italian moto riders social club, and redefining it for a broader national market, I stepped back into my own world.